-To prevent bone loss and to rebuild structure in the socket left by an extraction, Dr. Setya or Dr. Hirst will place bone grafting material in the socket to regenerate new bone.
+To prevent bone loss and to rebuild structure in the socket left by an extraction, Dr. Setya, Dr. Hirst, or Dr. Bergman will place bone grafting material in the socket to regenerate new bone.
 The new bone will fill the space left by the missing tooth.
 This procedure is called a socket graft.

 The regenerated bone preserves the height and width of the gumline and simultaneously provides a strong foundation for a future dental implant.
 Dental implants can often be placed at the same time as the bone graft.
 The regenerated bone will integrate with the dental implant and the implant will be securely anchored.Learn more about dental implants